paviko/trading-data-stream/Readme.md

 ---

 # Changes
+## 2.0.4
+* Correct aggregation bug in count before and count after bar searches.
+A duplicate bar may have been included in streams due to some end searching being inclusive.

 ## 2.0.3
 * Correct write bug in JSON stream output that fails for large files with early close due to Jackson auto close.